back

 Jillian is also an amazing wrapper, and can wrap babies beautifully and she makes it look incredibly easy.
 I can tell you it is not!
 As well as being able to capture the newborn models that day, I also took some behind the scenes images which I share with you below.
 Throughout the day we had four newborn models, and each was very well behaved, but then again Jillian is a baby whisperer!
 She was so calm and patient with the babies; it was incredicble to watch.
 Jillian used a number of set ups and showed us how to move smoothly through each one with minimal disruption to the sleeping baby.”

 After a number of years photographing babies in my spare room in Telford, I took the decision to visit my clients homes and photograph babies in their own environment.
-Still offering posed, but now also lifestyle as an alternative or as well as.
+Still offering posed, but blended with lifestyle as well as.
 It’s so lovely entering homes which are full of love and happiness and bursting with newborn baby items, showing the celebration of life a tiny human has brought to a family.
-I get to experince such a special and rare environemnt, and cuddle lots of babies too.
+I get to experience such a special and rare environment, and cuddle lots of babies too.